-Far deeper and more extensive research on the current wars in Iraq and Afghanistan would be necessary to make unqualified assertions regarding institutional structure, burden sharing, and cohesion, but these cases offer at least superficial support for the ideas contained in this article.
+While far deeper and more extensive research on the current wars in Iraq and Afghanistan would be necessary to make unqualified assertions regarding institutional structure, burden sharing, and cohesion, these cases, too, offer at least superficial support for the ideas contained in this article.
 Above all, it is clear that the choice of institutional mechanism matters powerfully in war-fighting effectiveness.

-Fighting the war in Afghanistan principally via NATO has culminated in high friendly-fire casualty rates and constant negotiating with allies regarding burden sharing.60 The multilayered command structure also offers some challenges.
-For example, from 2008 to 2009, the International Security Assistance Force, which consisted of about 45,000 troops, including around 15,000 US troops, was under the command of Gen David D. McKiernan, while another 19,000 or so US troops were assigned to Combined Joint Task Force 101, part of Operation Enduring Freedom, under the command of Maj Gen Jeffrey J. Schloesser.
-Many of these complexities changed over the course of the operations, but, above all, they revealed the difficulties in transitioning a peacetime alliance structure to wartime.
-These difficulties are also clearly understood in the issue of caveats, which has plagued the International Security Assistance Force.
+Fighting the war in Afghanistan principally via NATO has culminated in high friendly-fire casualty rates and constant negotiating with allies regarding burden sharing.
+The multilayered command structure also offers some challenges.
+For example, from 2008 to 2009, the International Security Assistance Force (ISAF), which consisted of about 45,000 troops, including around 15,000 US troops, was under the command of GEN David D. McKiernan, while another 19,000 or so US troops were assigned to Combined Joint Task Force 101, part of Operation Enduring Freedom, under the command of MG Jeffrey J. Schloesser.
+While many of these complexities changed over the course of the operations, above all they revealed the difficulties in transitioning a peacetime alliance structure to wartime.
+These difficulties are also clearly understood in the issue of caveats.
+The issue of caveats has plagued the ISAF.
 Some 50-80 known caveats limit NATO commanders in their operations in Afghanistan.
-This profoundly affects operational flexibility and heightens burden-sharing problems.
-In other words, some countries' troops occupy space on the ground and provide international legitimacy but make little difference operationally.61
+This profoundly affects operational flexibility and heightens burden sharing problems.
+In other words, some countries' troops occupy space on the ground and provide international legitimacy but make little difference operationally.

-In Iraq the large coalition at the outset of Operation Iraqi Freedom created challenges in terms of institutional structure as well.
+In Iraq, the large coalition at the outset of Operation Iraqi Freedom created challenges in terms of institutional structure as well.
 The force levels of participating countries varied dramatically, as did the division of labor.
-Although the large coalition made it appear that the operation had widespread support around the globe, in fact the United States paid dearly in lives and treasure to ensure that even the smallest countries were well compensated.
+While the large coalition made it appear that the operation had widespread support around the globe, in fact the United States paid dearly in lives and treasure to ensure even the smallest countries were well compensated.
 Partner nations were constricted by their different rules of engagement, and the force size varied dramatically among participating states.
 Yet we see that the coalition adapts over time to the changing situation on the ground.
-Multinational Force-Iraq replaced Combined Joint Task Force 7 and then became US Forces-Iraq in January 2010.62
+The Multinational Force-Iraq replaced the Combined Joint Task Force 7 and then became US Forces-Iraq in January 2010.